gleam-lang/website/book-src/tour/functions.md

 Gleam provides syntax for passing the result of one function to the arguments of another function, the pipe operator (`|>`).
 This is similar in functionality to the same operator in Elixir or F#.

-The pipe operator allows you to chain function calls without using a plethora of parenthesis.
+The pipe operator allows you to chain function calls without using a plethora of parentheses.
 For a simple example, consider the following implementation of `string.reverse` in Gleam:

 ```gleam
 string_builder.to_string(string_builder.reverse(string_builder.from_string(string)))
 ```

-This can be expressed more naturally using the pipe operator, eliminating the need to track parenthesis closure.
+This can be expressed more naturally using the pipe operator, eliminating the need to track parentheses closure.

 ```gleam
 string